victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 A.P.
 Moller - Maersk is an integrated logistics company, committed to connecting and simplifying global trade for a growing world.

-#### Senior Manager, Supply Chain Analytics (2022-Present)
+#### Divisional Manager, Supply Chain Analytics (2024-Present)

+- Lead the Supply Chain Analytics function for Maersk Contract Logistics in the Global Solution Engineering team.
-- Responsible for defining and executing the data strategy for Maersk Contract Logistics, including but not limited to optimizing supply chain networks, measuring sustainability, improving transport, and deploying new data-driven tools such as labor management systems.
+- Responsible for defining and executing the data science and analytics strategy for Maersk Contract Logistics, including but not limited to optimizing supply chain networks, measuring sustainability, improving transport, and deploying new data-driven tools such as labor management systems.

+#### Senior Manager, Supply Chain Analytics (2022-2024)

 - Streamlined the machine learning application development and deployment process from two months to two weeks by implementing MLOps best practices and automating workflows.
 - Developed self-service supply chain optimization software including applications for Supply Chain Network Design (SCND), Center of Gravity (CoG) facility location analysis, and Traveling Salesman Problem (TSP) transport optimization.
 - Built regional control tower dashboard systems to improve real-time visibility and control over logistics operations for managers and process owners both within Maersk and from the client.